panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 [Try the demo.](https://codesandbox.io/s/invisible-class-sfvvi?file=/src/App.vue)

-If you open the demo, you'd see the element *I'm visible* and *Dummy text*, and an empty space in between which is the hidden second element.
+Open the demo you'd see the elements *I'm visible* and *Dummy text*, and a space in between the two &mdash; the hidden second element.

-The above example renderes the HTML content:
+The above example renders the HTML content:

 ```html
 <div class="">I'm visible!</div>